On class groups of random number fields: Enumerating number fields

 \section{Enumerating number fields}

-In this section, we give our second disproof of the Cohen--Martinet heuristics.
-We begin by proving Theorem \ref{thm:quartics} from the introduction, and then compare its statement with the predictions of Heuristic \ref{he:CLM}.
+In this section, we give our second disproof of the Cohen--Lenstra--Martinet heuristics.
+We begin by proving Theorem \ref{thm:quartics} from the introduction, and then compare its consequences with the predictions of Heuristic \ref{he:CLM}.

 Our disproof suggests that the discriminant is not a good invariant to use for purposes of arithmetic statistics, and we investigate alternatives.